gammalib/gammalib/doc/source/user_manual/modules/obs.rst

 (http://heasarc.nasa.gov/docs/heasarc/caldb/), but is sufficiently general to support also other formats (see :ref:`sec_caldb` to learn how to setup and to use a calibration database).

-The pointing for a given observation is defined by the abstract base class :doxy:`GPointing`.
-This class is composed of the C++ class :doxy:`GSkyDir` which implements a sky direction, which is a position on the celestial sphere (:doxy:`GSkyDir` returns the position in equatorial and galactic coordinates).
-Note that the pointing needs not to be fixed during the observation but may evolve with time.
-In this case, the sky direction returned by :doxy:`GPointing` will explicitly depend on time.

 The events for a given observation are defined by the abstract base class :doxy:`GEvents`.
 This class is composed of the C++ classes :doxy:`GGti` and